aws-samples/aws-modernization-with-jfrog/content/4_deploy_ecs/43_update_pipeline.md

 git commit -m 'Updated values.yml.'
 ```

 4. Next, push these updates.
-When prompted for a username and password, use your GitHub username and personal access token.
+When prompted for a username and password, use your GitHub username and personal access token/password.

 ``
 git push origin master